gk-crop/simplace_pypkg/README.rst

     >>> print(result['BiomassModule.Yield'])
     805.45

-The module requires Java >= 8.0 and an appropriate JPype1 package.
+The module requires Java >= 8.0 and JPype1.